astral-sh/ty/README.md

 **This project is still in development and is not ready for production use.**

+## Status

+ty is pre-release software.
+Expect to encounter bugs, missing features, and fatal errors.
+We are in active development and working hard to make ty stable and feature-complete.

 ## Getting involved

 If you have questions or want to report a bug, please open an